Find Trade Colleges

 There are 12,199 students at Harper College in total, 4,405 are full-time undergraduates.
 The school has a student-to-faculty ratio of 16 to 1.

 Roughly 3% of students at Harper College take out loans to pay for college.
-The typical student loan amount is $4,807 a year.
-The school reports a student loan default rate of 2.0% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $4,807 a year.
+Harper College has a 2.0% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #5